 Acknowledging the comprehensive character of individual support, the group dedicated to improving health and wellbeing focuses on augmenting overall wellness.
 This covers resources meant to improve emotional and physical well-being, create a feeling of community, and promote a healthy way of living.

 Requirement: Medical professionals, such as dietitians, physiotherapists, and mental health experts, are essential.
-Their knowledge helps create individualized regimens that cater to each participant’s unique health demands.
+Their knowledge helps create individualised regimens that cater to each participant’s unique health demands.

-When problematic behaviors are involved, professional positive behavior support becomes essential.
-The creation and application of customized methods to address habits that could negatively affect a person’s quality of life are part of this registration group.
+When problematic behaviours are involved, professional positive behaviour support becomes essential.
+The creation and application of customised methods to address habits that could negatively affect a person’s quality of life are part of this registration group.

-Requirement: This group requires behavioral intervention specialists who possess a thorough understanding of positive behavior support frameworks.
+Requirement: This group requires behavioural intervention specialists who possess a thorough understanding of positive behaviour support frameworks.
 Their knowledge guarantees a person-centered strategy that upholds dignity and promotes successful results.

 0143: Supports for Early Childhood